Motional entanglement in low-energy collisions near shape resonances

-\paragraph{Initial states with finite uncertainty} To quantify the entanglement generated upon a collision, we envision a typical collision experiment using atomic or molecular beams, where initially the particles are spatially separated.
-Standard quantum-mechanical scattering theory aimed at calculating cross sections~\cite{Friedrich} is only concerned with the relative motion, disregarding the center-of-mass (CM) degrees of freedom.
+\paragraph{Initial states with finite uncertainty} To quantify the entanglement generated upon a collision, we envision a typical collision experiment using atomic or molecular beams.
+Standard quantum-mechanical scattering theory, primarily designed to calculate cross sections~\cite{Friedrich}, is only concerned with the relative motion, disregarding the center-of-mass (CM) degrees of freedom.
 However, when the goal is to calculate entanglement, the single-particle density matrices need to be constructed.
 Then the CM motion can no longer be ignored, even if relative and CM motion are not coupled.
 One may be tempted to assume a plane wave $e^{i\vec{P}_0\cdot\vec{R}}$ for the CM motion, as was done for initially bound particles~\cite{Tal2005PRL,Tommasini1998,Qvarfort_2020}.
-However, a plane wave has no momentum uncertainty, $\Delta {P}=\sqrt{\langle P^2\rangle-\langle \vec{P}\rangle^2}=0$, and an initially separable state with $\Delta {P}=0$ (or $\Delta p=0$) will remain separable after scattering, as we show in the End Matter \ref{sec:a3} for any non-Coulomb potential $V(r)$.
-An initial state with finite uncertainty is also in line with our physical intuition about collision experiments which start with spatially separated, localized particles.
+However, a plane wave carries no momentum uncertainty, $\Delta {P}=\sqrt{\langle P^2\rangle-\langle \vec{P}\rangle^2}=0$; and an initially separable state with $\Delta {P}=0$ (or $\Delta p=0$) will remain separable after scattering, as we show in the End Matter, cf. Eqs.\eqref{eq-371}-\eqref{eq:last}, for any non-Coulomb potential $V(r)$~\footnote{Note that $\Delta {P}=0$ has a completely different consequence for bound states, as $\Delta {r}^2\cdot\Delta {P}^2=0< \Delta {r}_1^2\cdot\Delta {p}_1^2+\Delta {r}_2^2\cdot\Delta {p}_2^2$, implying the particles to be entangled.}.
+This behavior arises from the connection between the position-momentum uncertainty and entanglement, as indicated by the PPT criterion~\cite{Duan2000PRL}.
+To capture the entanglement properties of 3D collisions, it is thus essential to choose a realistic initial state with finite uncertainty.
+A natural setting is initially spatially separated, localized particles, as prepared in collision experiments utilizing atomic or molecular beams.

 To model such an experiment, we consider head-on collisions of two particles with uncertainties in their kinetic energies and collimation, cf. Fig.~\ref{f1}(a).
-This introduces a finite dispersion also in the initial relative momenta, $\Delta p^2=(1/a_x+1/a_y+1/a_z)/4$.
+This introduces a finite dispersion in the initial relative momenta, $\Delta p^2=(1/a_x+1/a_y+1/a_z)/4$.
 For simplicity, we assume identical mass $m$ and opposite momenta and take the wave packets as Gaussian, so that the initial uncertainty $\Delta p\cdot\Delta r$ is minimum.
 The simplest potential that allows for scattering resonances is a cylindrical well with tunable width $w$ and depth $V_0$.
 The Hamiltonian is then given by

 Unless noted otherwise, we use $w=1$.